Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 Probably Mickael Chatelain’s Gravity levitation bill with a card trick uses the similar method.

-The gimmick card with a concealed magnet, and the bill with a metal piece.
+The gimmick card with a concealed magnet, and the bill with a metal piece, as shown below.

 The back of the gimmicked card: